mjbradford89/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The liferay-ui:social-activities has been deprecated and replaced with liferay-social:social-activities
+### The liferay-ui:social-activities has been removed and replaced with liferay-social:social-activities
 - **Date:** 2015-DEC-1
 - **JIRA Ticket:** LPS-60911

 #### What changed?

-The `liferay-ui:social-activities` taglib has been deprecated and replaced with `liferay-social:social-activities` taglib.
+The `liferay-ui:social-activities` taglib has been removed and replaced with `liferay-social:social-activities` taglib.

 #### Who is affected?